databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ## Setup option 2 (Most flexible for the power users)

   (Estimated time to complete these steps:30 mins)
+   This method uses admin credentials (configured in the Step 6 of Prerequisites section) by default to call workspace APIs.
+But can be changed to use workspace PAT tokens instead.
 <details>
   <summary>Setup instructions</summary>
  Following are the one time easy steps to get your workspaces setup with the SAT: